Chapter 5.6 Continuous Functions

 In either case, a solution is now guaranteed to exist in an interval that is half the length of the original interval.

-Use the bisection method to approximate a solution to the equation \[x^2 = 2\] to within an error of no greater than \(\frac{1}{20}\).
+Use the bisection method to approximate a solution to the equation \[x^2 = 2\] to within an error of no greater than \(\tfrac{1}{20}\).

 Take \(f(x)=x^2\) and \(g(x)=2\).
 Because they are polynomial functions, they are continuous everywhere.
 Focus on the interval \([1,2]\).

 Notice that \(f(1)-g(1)=-1\) and \(f(2)-g(2)=2\) have opposite sign.
-Let \(c\) be the midpoint of the interval \([1,2]\): \(c=\frac{2+1}{2}=\frac{3}{2}\).
+Let \(c\) be the midpoint of the interval \([1,2]\): \[c=\frac{2+1}{2}=\frac{3}{2}.\]

-The difference \(f(c)-g(c)=f(3/2)-g(3/2)=\frac{1}{4}\) is positive, so that means there is a solution in \([1,\frac{3}{2}].\)
+The difference \(f(c)-g(c)=f\left(\tfrac{3}{2}\right)-g\left(\tfrac{3}{2}\right)=\tfrac{1}{4}\) is positive, so that means there is a solution in \(\left[1,\tfrac{3}{2}\right].\)

-Let \(c\) be the midpoint of \([1,\frac{3}{2}]\): \(c=\frac{\frac{3}{2}+1}{2}=\frac{5}{4}\).
+Let \(c\) be the midpoint of \(\left[1,\tfrac{3}{2}\right]\): \[c=\frac{\frac{3}{2}+1}{2}=\frac{5}{4}.\]

-The difference \(f(c)-g(c)=f(5/4)-g(5/4)=-\frac{7}{16}\) is negative, so that means there is a solution in \([\frac{5}{4},\frac{3}{2}].\)
+The difference \(f(c)-g(c)=f\left(\tfrac{5}{4}\right)-g\left(\tfrac{5}{4}\right)=-\tfrac{7}{16}\) is negative, so that means there is a solution in \(\left[\tfrac{5}{4},\tfrac{3}{2}\right].\)

-Let \(c\) be the midpoint of \([\frac{5}{4},\frac{3}{2}]\): \(c=\frac{\frac{5}{4}+\frac{3}{2}}{2}=\frac{11}{8}\).
+Let \(c\) be the midpoint of \(\left[\tfrac{5}{4},\tfrac{3}{2}\right]\): \[c=\frac{\frac{5}{4}+\frac{3}{2}}{2}=\frac{11}{8}.\]

-The difference \(f(c)-g(c)=f(11/8)-g(11/8)=-\frac{7}{64}\) is negative, so that means there is a solution in \([\frac{11}{8},\frac{3}{2}].\)
+The difference \(f(c)-g(c)=f\left(\tfrac{11}{8}\right)-g\left(\tfrac{11}{8}\right)=-\tfrac{7}{64}\) is negative, so that means there is a solution in \(\left[\tfrac{11}{8},\tfrac{3}{2}\right].\)

-Let \(c\) be the midpoint of \([\frac{11}{8},\frac{3}{2}]\): \(c=\frac{\frac{11}{8}+\frac{3}{2}}{2}=\frac{23}{16}\).
+Let \(c\) be the midpoint of \(\left[\tfrac{11}{8},\tfrac{3}{2}\right]\): \[c=\frac{\frac{11}{8}+\frac{3}{2}}{2}=\frac{23}{16}.\]

-The difference \(f(c)-g(c)=f(23/6)-g(23/6)=\frac{17}{256}\approx 0.06640625\) is positive, so that means there is a solution in \([\frac{11}{8},\frac{23}{16}].\)
+The difference \(f(c)-g(c)=f\left(\tfrac{23}{6}\right)-g\left(\tfrac{23}{6}\right)=\tfrac{17}{256}\approx 0.06640625\) is positive, so that means there is a solution in \(\left[\tfrac{11}{8},\tfrac{23}{16}\right].\)

-Let \(c\) be the midpoint of \([\frac{11}{8},\frac{23}{16}]\): \(c=\frac{\frac{11}{8}+\frac{23}{16}}{2}=\frac{45}{32}\).
+Let \(c\) be the midpoint of \(\left[\tfrac{11}{8},\tfrac{23}{16}\right]\): \[c=\frac{\frac{11}{8}+\frac{23}{16}}{2}=\frac{45}{32}.\]

-The difference \(f(c)-g(c)=f(45/32)-g(45/32)=-\frac{23}{1024}\approx -0.0224609375\) is negative, so that means there is a solution in \([\frac{45}{32},\frac{23}{16}].\)
+The difference \(f(c)-g(c)=f\left(\tfrac{45}{32}\right)-g\left(\tfrac{45}{32}\right)=-\tfrac{23}{1024}\approx -0.0224609375\) is negative, so that means there is a solution in \(\left[\tfrac{45}{32},\tfrac{23}{16}\right].\)

-Let \(c\) be the midpoint of \([\frac{45}{32},\frac{23}{16}]\): \(c=\frac{\frac{45}{32}+\frac{23}{16}}{2}=\frac{91}{64}\).
+Let \(c\) be the midpoint of \(\left[\tfrac{45}{32},\tfrac{23}{16}\right]\): \[c=\frac{\frac{45}{32}+\frac{23}{16}}{2}=\frac{91}{64}.\]

-The difference \(f(c)-g(c)=f(91/64)-g(91/64)=\frac{89}{4096}\approx 0.021728515625\) is positive, so that means there is a solution in \([\frac{45}{32},\frac{91}{64}].\)
+The difference \(f(c)-g(c)=f\left(\tfrac{91}{64}\right)-g\left(\tfrac{91}{64}\right)=\tfrac{89}{4096}\approx 0.021728515625\) is positive, so that means there is a solution in \(\left[\tfrac{45}{32},\tfrac{91}{64}\right].\)

-Therefore, the solution \(x^2=2\) is in the interval \([\frac{45}{32},\frac{91}{64}]\) and the error will be no greater than \(\frac{1}{20}=0.05\).
+Therefore, the solution \(x^2=2\) is in the interval \([\tfrac{45}{32},\tfrac{91}{64}]\) and the error will be no greater than \(\tfrac{1}{20}=0.05\).

 However, there is an exact solution to this equation: \(\sqrt{2}\).
-In fact, \(\sqrt{2}\) is in the interval \([\frac{45}{32},\frac{91}{64}]\).
-This means \(\frac{45}{32}\leq\sqrt{2}\leq\frac{91}{64}\) or \(1.40625 \leq \sqrt{2}\leq 1.421875\).
-This is an approximation the square root of two.
+In fact, \(\sqrt{2}\) is in the interval \(\left[\tfrac{45}{32},\tfrac{91}{64}\right]\).
+This means \(\tfrac{45}{32}\leq\sqrt{2}\leq\tfrac{91}{64}\) or \(1.40625 \leq \sqrt{2}\leq 1.421875\).
+This is an approximation of the square root of two!